greenelab/deep-review/sections/02_intro.md

 seems possible.

-Several studies have used deep learning methods in order to better categorize breast cancer patients.
-For example, Tan et al. applied denoising autoencoders (DA), an unsupervised approach, in order to cluster breast cancer patients [@doi:10.1142/9789814644730_0014].
-Ciresan et al. utilized convolutional neural networks (CNN) to count mitotic divisions in histological images; a feature that is highly correlated with disease outcome [@doi:10.1007/978-3-642-40763-5_51].
-Despite these recent advances, a number of challenges exist in this area of research, such as the integration of disparate types of data, including electronic health records (EHR), imaging and histology data, and molecular omics data.
+Several studies have used deep learning methods in order to better categorize breast cancer patients: denoising autoencoders (DA), an unsupervised approach, can be used to cluster breast cancer patients [@doi:10.1142/9789814644730_0014], and convolutional neural networks (CNN) can help count mitotic divisions, a feature that is highly correlated with disease outcome, in histological images [@doi:10.1007/978-3-642-40763-5_51].
+Despite these recent advances, a number of challenges exist in this area of research, most notably the integration of molecular and imaging data with other disparate types of data such as electronic health records (EHR).

 #### Fundamental Biological Study